John G. Rangos School of Health Sciences: History

-On January 29, 1990, Dr. John E. Murray Jr., then President of Duquesne University, announced the creation of a School of Health Sciences.
-On March 18, 1991, Mr. John G. Rangos Sr. made a major gift to Duquesne University in support of the school, and so it was announced that the school would be named after him.
+Duquesne president John E. Murray Jr. announced the creation of the School of Health Sciences on January 29, 1990.
+It was the first new school established at Duquesne since 1937.
+On March 18, 1991, businessman and philanthropist John G. Rangos Sr., the John G. Rangos Charitable Foundation, and the Chambers Development Charitable Foundation made a major gift in support of the school, which was subsequently named for him.